Visium CytAssist for FFPE samples (probe based)

 Example of slide container.
 The image shows the slide container that we will be send to the users.
 It has a label with the barcode corresponding to the project.
 Inside, they can fit a maximum of 4 slides and which should be individually labelled with the name of the sample.

-The samples will be first deparaffinized, H&E stained, and imaged.
+Tissue sectioning is not included in our services using the CytAssist protocol.
+The samples we will receive in the glass slides will be first deparaffinized, H&E stained, and imaged.
 This will be followed by de-crosslinking and probe hybridisation.
 The hybridised probes will then be transferred to the Visium slide using the CytAssist instrument.
 Probe extension with integration of spatial barcodes will be then performed on the slide, and the subsequent steps are carried out in reaction tubes.
+Last would be the sequencing and the QC of the results and the run of SpaceRanger.

 Image: The Visium CytAssist Spatial Gene Expression Slide (https://www.10xgenomics.com/)